 - Being an end loop, the bowline is related to all other end loops, like the Figure of Eight on a Bight (or ‘reathreaded’) and the Angler’s Loop.

-The bowline is such a useful loop to know that if you use knots you will be glad to have practiced different ways of tying it fast.
+The bowline is such a useful loop to know that if you learn to use knots you will be glad to have practiced different ways of tying it fast.

 This is a very good way to know, because the control on the line makes mistakes unlikely, even with poor visibility or bad conditions (like a boat rocking about underneath you!).